 How Do I Find Out If I Have a Bench Warrant in Philadelphia?

 If you believe a bench warrant may have been issued against you, you can reach out to the local police or court to confirm.
 However, it is best that you reach out to an experienced Philadelphia bench warrant attorney like those at The Law Offices of Lloyd Long who can contact the authorities on your behalf.
 We can try to negotiate a deal where you turn yourself in and appear before the judge to resolve the warrant without having to spend any time in jail.
+We can also help you figure out how to get a warrant lifted in Pennsylvania.

 Potential Consequences of a Philadelphia Bench Warrant